-We can’t wait to welcome you back from 18 May.
+We can’t wait to welcome you back.
 To make your visit as safe and enjoyable as possible, we’ve made a few changes.
 You will need a ticket to enter the building.

 Plan your visit

-- ‘Being Human’ and ‘Medicine Man’ permanent galleries, the Reading Room, café, and library will be open from 18 May.
+- ‘Being Human’ and ‘Medicine Man’ permanent galleries, the Reading Room, café, and library are open.

-- Installations ‘Standardized Patient’, ‘The Den’ and ‘Do You Consider Yourself Healthy?’ will also be open from 18 May.
+- Installations ‘Standardized Patient’, ‘The Den’ and ‘Do You Consider Yourself Healthy?’ will also be open until 13 June.

 Wellcome Collection is open Tuesday–Sunday, 10.00–17.00, and until 19.00 on Thursdays.
 The library is closed on Sunday.